simonverret/python_project_template/README.md

-# Foo
+# Foo (template project)

 ## License

-This example project is in the public domain (see the `LICENSE` file).
+This template project is in the public domain (see the `LICENSE` file).
 If you edit this project, you should change the license if you don't want your code to end up in the public domain.

 ## Install